Richard Paredes

-Richard Nicolás Paredes Moraga (born 4 December 1997) is a Chilean footballer who plays as a forward for Chilean Primera División side Deportes La Serena.
+Richard Nicolás Paredes Moraga (born 4 December 1997) is a Chilean professional footballer who plays as a forward for Santiago Morning.

 Club career

-After attending to a massive test, Paredes came to Palestino Youth Team on 2014, making his professional debut on April 25, 2015, in a Chilean Primera División match against Unión Española.
+After attending to a massive test, Paredes came to Palestino Youth Team on 2014, making his professional debut on 25 April 2015, in a Chilean Primera División match against Unión Española.
 Playing for Palestino, he made appearances in both Copa Sudamericana and Copa Libertadores.
 On 2018, he was loaned to Chilean Segunda División side Deportes Recoleta and to Deportes La Serena in the Primera B on 2019.
 Along with La Serena, he got the promotion to the 2020 Chilean Primera División.

 After ending his loan from Palestino, in April 2021 he renewed his contract with Deportes La Serena on a deal for three seasons.

+In 2024, he switched to Santiago Morning.

 International career

 Along with Chile U20, he won the L'Alcúdia Tournament in 2015.

 He represented Chile U20 at the 2017 South American U-20 Championship, making three appearances.